-Athlete themselves, coach or team doctor/physiotherapist often attend to an injury when it happens.
+Athletes themselves, coaches or team doctors/physiotherapists often attend to an injury when it happens.
 The easiest method is to immobilise the injured finger by ‘buddy-strapping’ it to the finger next to it.

 The goals of managing an injured finger are:

-- Reducing the dislocation by protecting it from further movement and keeping it there, before a specialists uses an X-Ray to put the finger back in the correct place.
+- Reducing the dislocation by protecting it from further movement and keeping it there, before a specialist uses an X-Ray to put the finger back in the correct place.

 - Maintaining mobility in the finger without compromising stability.